yangkeping/chipyard/.github/CI_README.md

 Note: On the remote server you need to have the `*.pub` key file added to the `authorized_keys` file.

+Additionally, you need to install conda on the build servers that exist

 Notes on CIRCLE CI
 ------------------
 This code is heavily based on the origin [CircleCI]() work.
 There a quite a few differences